brain power hours

 1 – 2 pm: Recovery after Brain Injury

-During this informal chat, we will focus on recovery in the context of brain injury.
-You will hear from survivors, advocates, and caregivers, all of whom will shed light on the unique ways in which they have approached recovery.
-We will discuss what recovery means to each person, how we can approach it creatively, the role of community, and how the government can support the recovery process.
+We focused on recovery in the context of brain injury.
+We heard from survivors, advocates, and caregivers, all of whom shed light on the unique ways in which they have approached recovery.
+We discussed what recovery means to each person, how we can approach it creatively, the role of community, and how the government can support the recovery process.

 Carmen Boucher is certified as a Community Health Worker for Rhode Island.
 She holds a B.S. from Charter Oak College and completed the ADA Coordinator Training Certification Program at the University of Missouri.
 Currently, Carmen serves as the Traumatic Brain Injury Coordinator at the Rhode Island Department of Health (RIDOH), specifically within the Violence and Injury Prevention Program, where she coordinates the TBI Person-Centered Partnership Project.
 Her career includes significant experience in public health roles, such as with the Office of Special Health Care Needs and the Health Equity Institute.
 Carmen has also worked with school committees and parent organizations in Woonsocket, advocating for special education and equity.
 She is passionate about empowering individuals, promoting equality, and advocating for families and caregivers through education and outreach.